nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] Add feature
+###  Add Feature

-#### Proposed Implementation

-The proposed add mechanism is facilitated by `TAssist`.
+The add mechanism is facilitated by `TAssist`.
 Its functionality, usage and behaviour is the same for all entities.
 Additionally, it implements the following operations:

 * `AddCommandParser#parse()` — Parses the command arguments.
 * `AddCommand#execute()` — Executes `ModelManager#addEntity()` with the specified entity.